2023 Most Popular Electrical Engineering Master's Degree Schools in Minnesota

 Women make up 11% of the EE majors at the school.

-A rank of #2 on this year’s list means University of St Thomas Minnesota is a great place for electrical engineering students working on their master’s degree.
-Located in the large city of Saint Paul, UST MN is a private not-for-profit school with a moderately-sized student population.
+The in-demand master’s degree programs at University of St Thomas Minnesota helped the school earn the #2 place on this year’s ranking of the most popular electrical engineering schools in Minnesota.
+Located in the city of Saint Paul, UST MN is a private not-for-profit school with a medium-sized student population.

 Of the 13 students majoring in EE at UST MN, 92% are male and 8% are female.